DataGeoranger/DataGeoranger/README.md

 ## J Wang

--I am a Hydrogeologist in [Environmental Consulting Business](https://www.linkedin.com/in/zhaowei-jack-wang-65205146/). \
+-I am a Hydrogeologist and groundwater modeler.
 -I am a Data Enthusiast.

 ### Education